raspberrypilearning/green-goals/en/step_5.md

-## Responsible consumption and development
+## Responsible Consumption and Development

-This Green Goals panda is called RRR to stand for Reuse, Reduce, Recycle.
-Get the **RRR Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Responsible consumption and production](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-12-responsible-consumption-and-production.html){:target="\_blank"}, with a specfic action, sound and setting.
+This panda is called RRR to stand for 'Reuse, Reduce, Recycle'.
+Get the **RRR Panda** sprite to respond to the United Nations Sustainable Development Goal, [Responsible Consumption and Production](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-12-responsible-consumption-and-production.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---

-Go to the **Code** tab for the **RRR Panda**.
+Go to the **Code** tab for the **RRR Panda** sprite.

 You will see some code already provided for you.
-The code includes music and text explaining the Responsible consumption and production goal as well as a script that gets the **RRR Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.
+The code includes music and text that explains the 'Responsible Consumption and Production' goal, as well as a script that gets the **RRR Panda** sprite to `hide`{:class="block3looks"} `when green flag clicked`{:class="block3events"}.

 --- /task ---